- Element of

 Abbreviations and Acronyms

 <abbr> tag should be used any time that you have an abbreviation or an acronym.
 At the very least, it should be used the first time you introduce an uncommon or non-obvious acronyms or abbreviations.
-Whenever the

 <abbr> tag is used, you should always use the